Make a Water Well!

 - Large, empty coffee can

 - Gravel, such as from a fish or pet store

 - Place the cardboard toilet paper tube upright in the bottom of the coffee can.
 This tube will represent your well.

 - Hold the tube steady and pour a layer of the gravel around the bottom outside edge.
-Make the gravel layer about 2" deep.
+Make the gravel layer about 2 inches deep.
 Remember not to pour any gravel inside the tube, only outside!

 - Pour sand on top of the gravel to form a second layer.
-Some of the sand will fill gaps in the gravel; the rest will build up to make another layer, which should be about 1½" deep.
+Some of the sand will fill gaps in the gravel; the rest will build up to make another layer, which should be about 1½ inches deep.
 Again, make sure that no sand gets inside the tube.
-After pouring, about ½" of the cardboard tube should still be sticking up above the sand and gravel.
+After pouring, about half an inch of the cardboard tube should still be sticking up above the sand and gravel.
 Involve your child in the process by asking her what she thinks the sand and gravel layers are supposed to represent.
 (These layers are the earth's soil.)

 - Now that the well is constructed, it's time to see how wells get our water.
 Ask your child what she thinks will happen when you add water to the sand and gravel.

 - Pour water onto the sand and gravel, continuing until the water level reaches the very top of the sand layer.